dolfolife/aoctl/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/dolfolife/aoctl#section-readme.svg)](https://pkg.go.dev/github.com/dolfolife/aoctl#section-readme)
 [![codecov](https://codecov.io/github/dolfolife/aoctl/graph/badge.svg?token=GTFZX1J2WX)](https://codecov.io/github/dolfolife/aoctl)

-This is a personal project I have to learn more about writing CLI tools in GoLang.
+This is a personal project for myself to learn more about writing CLI tools in GoLang.
 The idea behind this project is to help me solve the [Advent of Code](adventofcode.com/) since I have noticed some patterns while solving them.

-> Disclaimer: This is yet another CLI that solves a common problem and there are probably N solutions out there.
+> Disclaimer: This is yet another CLI that solves a common problem and there are probably `n` solutions out there.
 My motivation is not only to provide a CLI but to learn how to write, develop, release, and test them.

-I hope you enjoy it and feel free to help me understand the best practices of writing CLI tools or GoLang packages by writing an issue or using the [CONTRIBUTING.md](./CONTRIBUTING.md) to write a PR.
+I hope you enjoy it and feel free to help me understand the best practices of writing CLI tools or GoLang packages by writing an issue or using the [CONTRIBUTING.md](./CONTRIBUTING.md) to contribute.
+PRs are welcome.

 ## Advent Of Code Series

 Advent of Code is a website made by Eric Wastl.
 I recommend watching [Advent of Code: Behind the Scenes](https://www.youtube.com/watch?v=CFWuwNDOnIo&ab_channel=CodingTech).

+## The Why

+Advent of Code application only cares about your solution, but there is no way to link your code and the problem at hand.
+The main idea of this tool is to give you a link between the application of [adventofcode.com](https://adventofcode.com/) and your working space.

-## Quick Note
+## Alternatives

-The inspiration to build a tool around solving comes from laziness of not going to a browser to find puzzles and submit my answers.

 I found [Advent Of Code Go](https://github.com/alexchao26/advent-of-code-go) and it inspired me to build my own tool and learn more GoLang.

 # AoC CLI Documentation